Essential Oils for Animals

 Being an Aromatherapist & Aromathologist

-I’m an animal healer and therapist, but I am also an aromatherapist and aromathologist, specialising in animal wellness.
+I’m an animal healer and therapist, but I am also an aromatherapist and aromathologist, specialising in animal wellness and animal aromatherapy.
 You may not be familiar with the term ‘aromathology’, but in a nutshell it’s an intensive form of aromatherapy.
 Aromathologist’s understand greatly each concentrated hydrophobic liquid which contains the volatile aromatic compounds of each plant oil, that make up the form of each essential oil.

 Dogs & Essential Oils